Rewired (Mike + The Mechanics album)

 Rewired is the sixth studio album by Mike + The Mechanics, released in 2004.
 This was the first album released by the band following the death of the co-lead singer Paul Young.
 Partly because of this, the album was credited to "Mike + The Mechanics + Paul Carrack".
 It is the only Mike + The Mechanics album to date with only one lead vocalist and the last to feature Paul Carrack.

 The album was released in the UK as a standalone single CD and as a limited edition CD/DVD combo.
 The limited edition 2-disc set comprises the 9-track CD album plus a 10-track bonus PAL formatted DVD featuring a video for each song plus long and short versions of "One Left Standing".
 The album was eventually released in North America by Rhino Records in September 2005 as a single CD only.

-In September 2004 the compilation album Rewired + Hits was issued in the UK, which repackaged Rewired and the 1996 compilation album Hits together as a double CD.
+In September 2004 the album was repackaged in the UK as Rewired + Hits, a double CD combining Rewired with the 1996 compilation album Hits.
 The cover is a close up of part of the Rewired cover overlaid with both album covers side by side.

 Mike Rutherford later called the album "dodgy", elaborating that "I look back at it and you know... we made the record, I didn't think too much about it, but later – I probably should not have done it.
 The chemistry with Carrack and Young was great, then we lost Paul Young and I kind of battled on – with some nice songs.
 I shouldn't have done it.
 And the sound on that – I don't like it."